 This was a complete surprise because it is an old horse, and we were close to writing it off.

-Luckily, for the company, they have undergone a redesign and implemented some updates, so it came out as a fast VPN in testing.
+Luckily, they have undergone a redesign and implemented some updates for the company, so it came out as a fast VPN in testing.

 However, just because it is quick doesn’t mean it is a recommendation.
 It is good for personal privacy and security, but for streaming content, it falls flat.

-The client apps are easy to use now, and it supports Windows, MacOS, Android and iOS.
-This VPN also works behind the Great Firewall of China, so they have done something behind the scenes to improve things.
+The client apps are easy to use now, supporting Windows, macOS, Android and iOS.
+This VPN also works behind China’s Great Firewall, so they have done something behind the scenes to improve things.

 It also has a small network of servers, this we also found surprising, until we did some testing to the Asia region where it wasn’t as good a performer.

-With winners, there needs to be some losers.
+With winners, there need to be some losers.
 First up is Private Internet Access.
-This used to be a decent performer, but for some reason it has dropped out of the top five.
+This used to be a decent performer, but it has dropped out of the top five for some reason.